StrawberryBe/analytics.de-DE/help/components/c-classifications2/crb/classification-quickstart-rules.md

 ## Informationen zur Regelpriorität

-Wenn ein Schlüssel mit mehreren Regeln übereinstimmt, die dieselbe Classification-Spalte festlegen (wie in der Spalte [!UICONTROL Classification auswählen] angegeben), wird die jeweils letzte Regel verwendet.
-Weisen Sie daher der wichtigsten Regel die letzte Stelle im Regelsatz zu.
+If a key is matched to multiple rules, and it sets the same classification column shown in the [!UICONTROL Set Classification] column, the last rule is used.
+Daher sollten Sie möglicherweise den wichtigsten letzten Platz im Regelsatz einstufen.

 <!--